 Tracks like “Make it Out,” “Zombie Walk” and “Da Day” showed legitimate potential, with Desiigner ditching many of the tools that found him drifting into already established lanes and walking an unbeaten path.
 “Zombie Walk,” specifically, displays the multifaceted skill set of a young emcee who improved his hook-writing abilities and showcases a cadence and lyrics worthy of playback.
 On “Make It Out,” a menacing anthem about his roots, Desiigner manages to completely change his voice inflection, highlighting the lesser-known quality of his lyrics by punctuating his words.

-Unfortunately, whatever positive steps Desiigner took towards finding his groove, he chose to moonwalk backward off a cliff with the rest of New English.
-The mixtape suffered from the classic case of too many cooks in the kitchen, except Desiigner was all of the cooks.
-The project was mostly unfocused and unfinished, an indication its creator was never quite sure what items to put on the menu.
+Unfortunately, Desiigner moonwalked off a cliff with the rest of New English.
+The mixtape suffered from the classic case of too many cooks in the kitchen—except Desiigner was all of the cooks.
+The project is mostly unfocused and unfinished, an indication its creator was never quite sure what items to put on the menu.

-Part of what made Desiigner alluring in the first place, what has continued to separate him from the massive class of rappers of his generation, has been a seemingly relentless fissure of energy that even he can’t, or won’t, control.
-On New English, that lack of control trajected him to soaring heights of charisma and potential, and just as quickly found him bottoming out in the Mariana Trench of hip-hop.
-Some tracks, like “Caliber” and “Jet,” felt only half-completed, even with Pusha T bolstering the latter, while other tracks like “Talk Regardless” remained so incoherent that at times it felt like Desiigner was rapping with a mouth full of fries.
-Even “Panda” felt dry and uninteresting within the landscape of a mixtape full of blind dart throws.
+Part of what made Desiigner alluring in the first place—and what has continued to separate him from the massive class of rappers of his generation—is the seemingly relentless fissure of energy that even he can’t, or won’t, control.
+On New English, that lack of control highlighted his charisma and potential, but just as quickly found him bottoming out in the Mariana Trench of hip-hop.
+Some tracks, like “Caliber” and “Jet,” feel only half-completed, even with Pusha-T bolstering the latter, while others like “Talk Regardless” remain so incoherent that at times it felt like Desiigner was rapping with a mouth full of fries.
+Even “Panda” feels dry and uninteresting within the landscape of a mixtape full of blind dart throws.

 After New English, it shouldn’t have been easy to apply a tag of “muddled future” to Desiigner’s name as both a description of his music and his career, but it was.

-Over the past year, since New English, Desiigner has been gearing up for his debut album, The Life of Desiigner, by using promotional singles as marketing tools, and his career feels even more unpredictable and tumultuous as ever.
+Since New English, Desiigner has been gearing up for his debut album, The Life of Desiigner, releasing several promotional singles.
+His career feels even more unpredictable and tumultuous as ever.
 This is not meant to portray his recent music as negative, either.
 Rather, Desiigner remains, well, just as chaotic as ever.
 Critics and fans alike would be hard-pressed to take a guess at where he’s planning to take us next.

-Several singles that followed, such as “Thank God I Got It” and “Up,” carried the same improvements, with Desiigner experimenting with much more diverse production and song structures.
-“Up,” an upbeat, Three Six Mafia-sampling track laced with heavy drums and piano chords felt like Desiigner’s first refined radio single, and even with a heavy dose of Auto-Tune, it also followed a much more innate energy within Desiigner where even the loudest Future comparisons felt cheap.
-If Desiigner’s career to this point had been defined by an almost purposeful chaos, this was him building his ladder and climbing up as far as he could.
+The singles that followed, such as “Thank God I Got It” and “Up,” carried the same improvements, with Desiigner experimenting with much more diverse production and song structures.
+“Up,” an upbeat, Three Six Mafia-sampling track laced with heavy drums and piano chords feels like Desiigner’s first refined radio single.
+Even with a heavy dose of Auto-Tune, the record follows a much more innate energy within Desiigner where even the loudest Future comparisons feel cheap.
+If Desiigner’s career to this point was defined by almost purposeful chaos, this was him building his ladder and climbing up as far as he could.

-Yet, for every rung of the ladder that Desiigner managed to climb, he has remained one step away from snapping under the weight of his own disorganization.
+For every rung of the ladder that Desiigner has managed to climb, he remains one step away from snapping under the weight of his own disorganization.
 The good graces earned from tracks like “Holy Ghost,” “Liife” and “Malibu” feel undercut by more recent tracks like “Arms” and “Formula.”
-On “Arms,” Desiigner spends the majority of the song’s three-and-a-half-minute runtime either repeating the word “arms!” or “I got what you want,” as the song never untangles itself from its own terribly constructed hook.
+On “Arms,” Desiigner spends the majority of the song’s three-and-a-half-minute runtime either repeating the word “arms!” or “I got what you want.”
+The song never untangles itself from its own terribly constructed hook.
 It’s the type of moment that gives even the most optimistic Desiigner fan pause as nightmares of his laziest, most unoriginal moments from New English flash before our eyes.

-That same unkempt energy that completely obliterates “Outlet” and gives Desiigner one of the best songs of the year so far is the same reason why a track like “Arms” can’t stop happening.
-For almost the last two years, the Brooklyn native's been one of the most intriguing individuals in rap because of his unpredictability.
-An artist without direction is impossible to understand in the grand scheme of hip-hop, and we are instead stuck with a Schrodinger’s Cat dilemma; a career that at the same time is both on the verge of collapse and glory, while Desiigner remains too topsy-turvy for us to be able to open the box and see which one his career will find.
+We are stuck with a Schrodinger’s Cat dilemma; a career that at the same time is both on the verge of collapse and glory, while Desiigner remains too topsy-turvy for us to be able to open the box and see which one his career will find.

-Chaos, for Desiigner, is the double-edged sword of his entire career, and a ladder he seems perpetually on the verge of backflipping off of at any moment.
+For Desiigner, chaos is a double-edged sword—and a ladder he seems perpetually on the verge of backflipping off of at any moment.